mantika/whaleprint/README.md

 While working on whaleprint we learnt a lot from docker internals as well as the new `swarm mode` and `swarmkit` core principles.
 We also found some issues
 ([#1171](https://github.com/docker/swarmkit/issues/1171)) and sent some PR's fixing small bugs ([#320](https://github.com/docker/engine-api/pull/320)).

-Some of the terms and ideas Whaleprint uses were taken from some other products/companies like HashiCorp terrform who we admire for the excellence and ability to build amazing stuff.
+Some of the terms and ideas Whaleprint uses were taken from some other products/companies like HashiCorp terraform who we admire for the excellence and ability to build amazing stuff.